 Upon successful completion of an eviction, the sheriff must come to remove the squatter from the property.
 It is illegal to attempt to make the squatter leave (either by changing the locks or turning off the utilities), even after a successful eviction.
 Landowners must also not personally remove the squatter, as this can open them up to a lawsuit.

 New York doesn’t have any laws to determine what to do with the personal property a squatter leaves behind.
-It’s considered common practice to alert the squatter, give them a reasonable amount of time to clean it, and then get rid of it if it remains unclaimed.
+It’s considered common practice to alert the squatter, give them a reasonable amount of time to obtain it, and then dispose of it as the landowner sees fit if it remains unclaimed.

-You should always call the sheriff rather than local law enforcement when it comes to getting rid of squatters.
-It is important that you do not call the local law enforcement with a property matter unless it is a criminal trespasser.
-For other property matters, you should always work through the sheriff.
+Landowners should always call the sheriff rather than local law enforcement when it comes to getting rid of squatters.
+It is important to not call local law enforcement with a property matter unless it is a criminal trespasser.

 Tips for Protecting Yourself from Squatters in New York